BranchMetrics/branch-deep-linking-public-api/README.md

 "$ios_url"
 "$ipad_url"

+**type** _optional_
+: ADVANCED: Set type to 1, to make the URL a one-time use URL.
+It won't deep link after 1 successful deep link

+##### Tracking

+**identity**  _optional_
+: The identity used to identify the user.
+If the link is not tied to an identity, there's no need to specify an identity

 **tags** _optional_
 : An array of strings, which are custom tags in which to categorize the links by.
 Recommended syntax: "tags":[t1,t2,t3]